SmartScan — Pegasus, Predator & Graphite Detection via Network Forensics

 12-Engine Analysis Matrix

 Each engine operates independently and produces its own alert set.
-The cross-engine correlator then fuses results for final severity scoring.
+The cross-engine correlator fuses results for final severity scoring.

 Severity Classification